Hotel Selection Panama City

 in the world, running parallel to the Panama Canal.
 The train combines

-luxury on board with extraordinary views along the Rainforest.
+luxury on board with extraordinary views along the rainforest.
 The train

 has an open car where visitors can enjoy a drink, and the passing scenery